 Within Microsoft Teams there are two user roles: Owner and Team Members.
 Keep in mind, a user who creates a new team is granted the Owner status.
 If a team is created from an existing Office 365 Group, permissions are inherited.

 Note: Owners can make other members owners in the View teams option.
 A team can have up to 100 owners.
 It’s recommended to have at least a few owners to help manage the team; this will also prevent orphaned groups if the sole owner leaves your organization.
+For more documentation from Microsoft on orphaned groups and how to assign a new owner to them, click here.

-How To Assign Team Owners and Members in Microsoft Teams
+Add Owners and Members to Microsoft Teams

 If you want to make someone an owner, view who’s an owner of an existing team, or add team members go to the team name and click More options > Manage team.